mindspore-ai/docs/docs/lite/api/source_en/api_java/mscontext.md

  int getThreadAffinityMode()
 ```

 Get the thread affinity of CPU cores.
-Only valid for Lite.
 If MSContext is not initialized, this function will return -1 and output null pointer information in the log.

 - Returns